The Agency (London) Ltd

 London W11 4LZ

-Samuel Adamson’s plays, musicals and adaptations include: Wife (Kiln Theatre), Running Wild (based on the book by Michael Morpurgo, Chichester Festival Youth Theatre, Regent’s Park Open Air Theatre, Chichester Festival Theatre/Children’s Touring Partnership UK Tour, 2015 UK Theatre Award for Best Play for Children and Young People); Gabriel (created for the trumpeter Alison Balsom, Shakespeare's Globe, also concert version for Saffron Hall and Barbican Centre); The Light Princess (book and lyrics, music by Tori Amos, National Theatre, also concert version for Club 11 London at Cadogan Hall); Southwark Fair (National Theatre); Mrs Affleck (from Ibsen’s Little Eyolf, National Theatre); Frank & Ferdinand (National Theatre Connections), Fish and Company (Soho Theatre/National Youth Theatre); Clocks and Whistles (Bush Theatre and New York, Time Out award); Drink, Dance, Laugh and Lie (Bush/Channel 4); Grace Note (Peter Hall Company/Old Vic); Some Kind of Bliss (Trafalgar Studios and Brits Off Broadway New York); Tomorrow Week (BBC Radio 3); and All About My Mother (from Pedro Almodóvar’s film, Old Vic, 2008 Whatsonstage Theatregoers’ Choice Best New Play).
+Samuel Adamson’s plays, musicals and adaptations include: Wife (Kiln Theatre); Running Wild (based on the book by Michael Morpurgo, Chichester Festival Youth Theatre, Regent’s Park Open Air Theatre, Chichester Festival Theatre/Children’s Touring Partnership UK Tour, 2015 UK Theatre Award for Best Play for Children and Young People); Gabriel (created for the trumpeter Alison Balsom, Shakespeare's Globe, also concert version for Saffron Hall and Barbican Centre); The Light Princess (book and lyrics, music by Tori Amos, National Theatre, also concert version for Club 11 London at Cadogan Hall); Southwark Fair (National Theatre); Mrs Affleck (from Ibsen’s Little Eyolf, National Theatre); Frank & Ferdinand (National Theatre Connections), Fish and Company (Soho Theatre/National Youth Theatre); Clocks and Whistles (Bush Theatre and New York, Time Out award); Drink, Dance, Laugh and Lie (Bush/Channel 4); Grace Note (Peter Hall Company/Old Vic); Some Kind of Bliss (Trafalgar Studios and Brits Off Broadway New York); Tomorrow Week (BBC Radio 3); and All About My Mother (from Pedro Almodóvar’s film, Old Vic, 2008 Whatsonstage Theatregoers’ Choice Best New Play).

 Original contributions include: 24 Hour Plays (Old Vic); A Chain Play (Almeida); Urban Scrawl (Theatre 503/TheatreVoice); Hoard (New Vic, Stoke); and, for Headlong’s Decade, Recollections of Scott Forbes.

-Versions include: Chekhov’s Uncle Vanya (West Yorkshire Playhouse); Chekhov’s The Cherry Orchard (Oxford Stage Company/Riverside Studios); Chekhov’s Three Sisters (OSC tour and West End); Ibsen’s Pillars of the Community (National Theatre); Ibsen’s A Doll’s House (Southwark Playhouse, Northcott Theatre Exeter and Dundee Rep); Schnitzler’s Professor Bernhardi (Dumbfounded/Arcola Theatre, also adapted for BBC Radio 3); Bernhard Studlar’s Transdanubia Dreaming (National Theatre Studio); and Ostrovsky’s Larisa and the Merchants (InSite Performance/Arcola Theatre).
+Versions include: Chekhov’s Uncle Vanya (West Yorkshire Playhouse); Chekhov’s The Cherry Orchard (Oxford Stage Company/Riverside Studios); Chekhov’s Three Sisters (OSC tour and West End); Ibsen’s Pillars of the Community (National Theatre); Ibsen’s A Doll’s House (Southwark Playhouse, Northcott Theatre Exeter and Dundee Rep); Schnitzler’s Professor Bernhardi (Dumbfounded at Arcola Theatre, also adapted for BBC Radio 3); Bernhard Studlar’s Transdanubia Dreaming (National Theatre Studio); and Ostrovsky’s Larisa and the Merchants (InSite Performance/Arcola Theatre).

 As textual advisor/dramaturg, productions include: Nicholas Hytner’s The Alchemist (National Theatre); Marianne Elliott’s Saint Joan and All’s Well That Ends Well (National Theatre); Indhu Rubasingham’s Heartbreak House (Watford Palace Theatre); and Toby Frow’s The Taming of the Shrew (Shakespeare’s Globe).